tidyverse/tidyverse.org/content/blog/r4ds-2e/index.md

 ## Acknowledgements

-This book isn\'t just the product of Hadley, Mine, and Garrett but is the result of many conversations (in person and online) that we\'ve had with many people in the R community.
-Huge thanks to [all contributors](And,%20as%20always,%20issues%20and%20pull%20requests%20welcome%20on%20the%20book%20repository.) for the conversations, issues, and pull requests.
-And, as always, issues and pull requests welcome on the [book repository](https://github.com/hadley/r4ds/).
+This book isn\'t just the product of Hadley, Mine, and Garrett, but is the result of many conversations (in person and online) that we\'ve had with many people in the R community.
+Huge thanks to [all contributors](https://r4ds.hadley.nz/intro.html#acknowledgments) for the conversations, issues, and pull requests.
+And, as always, feedback and suggestions are welcome on the [book repository](https://github.com/hadley/r4ds/).